 What should be on a SLI dashboard

-SRE practices and particularly the observability part help us keep a clear head by focusing on few key signals that matter, those that should reflect customer happiness1.
-But despite SRE being around for more than a decade, not all related people are onboard with the practice, some hesitation does come from poor implementation of the observability part[citation needed], giving various stakeholders feeling of loosing insight into their services.
-Hence to drive adoption, we should do better with visualizing SLIs that are supposed to replace the non-customer-centric metrics2 as center of attention.
+SRE practices and particularly the observability part help us keep a clear head by focusing on few key signals that matter, those that should reflect customer happiness.
+But despite SRE being around for more than a decade, not all related people are onboard with the practice; some hesitation does come from poor implementation of the observability part[citation needed], giving various stakeholders feeling of losing insight into their services.
+Hence, to drive adoption, we should do better with visualizing SLIs that are supposed to replace the non-customer-centric metrics1 as center of attention.
 This post tries to dive into what makes a good SLI dashboard and why.
-In the following text I might use SLI and SLO interchangeably to refer to the thing that show customer happiness, you know what I mean and anyone can look up their exact definition to avoid confusion.
+In the following text, I might use SLI and SLO interchangeably to refer to the thing that show customer happiness2; you know what I mean and anyone can look up their exact definition to avoid confusion.

 What is an SLI/SLO/ErrorBudget dashboard?

 In short, it is a dashboard that provides proper context for various stakeholders to determine health of a service through static and dynamic information provided there.
-Ideally it should be a one-stop shop for most stakeholders, with rare occasional need to drill down into fine grained, stack specific telemetry to decide why something happened.
+Ideally, it should be a one-stop shop for most stakeholders, with the occasional need to drill down into fine-grained, stack-specific telemetry to decide why something happened.
 But who are these stakeholders?
-The immediate stakeholder that comes to mind is the very team that builds and maintains the service, relying on error-budget burn-rate based alerts as primary source and checking this dashboard as first place to access their service.
-Adjacent teams can be stakeholders too, specially the consumers of that services (which would be your actual customers), they may need to take this input in their triage, or try to correlate historical changes.
+The immediate stakeholder that comes to mind is the very team that builds and maintains the service, relying on error-budget burn-rate-based alerts as primary source and checking this dashboard as first place to access their service.
+Adjacent teams can be stakeholders too, especially the consumers of those services (which would be your actual customers), they may need to take this input in their triage, or try to correlate historical changes.
 Last but not the least are the leadership team, from the immediate manager up to various levels, either with direct access to these dashboards, or in form of quarterly SLO compliance reports, acquired information can be crucial to longer term planing.
 For the rest of this post, think about any stakeholder aside from the owner team, arriving at your service’s dashboard from a link in middle of some report, chat or email, you should include enough context and reference so that the person (if not lazy!) can find their way to most generic questions.

 What to include in an SLI dashboard?